Stem Cell Therapy For Orthopedic Injuries and Arthritis

 Risks Associated with Stem Cell Therapy

 Although stem cell therapy has been used for decades, it is still considered experimental in orthopedic and sports medicine.
 Stem cell therapy should NOT be used as the first step in treating an orthopedic injury.
-In addition, the risk of bone marrow aspiration for stem cell therapy includes infection, prolonged bleeding, pain at the aspiration or injection site and bruising
+The risk of bone marrow aspiration for stem cell therapy includes infection, prolonged bleeding, pain at the aspiration or injection site and bruising.

-The best way to determine if you are a candidate for stem cell therapy is to have a thorough evaluation by a physician experienced with stem cell therapies.
-Stem cell therapy is usually not covered by insurance.
-However, depending on the type of treatment that is needed, partial reimbursement may be possible.
+The best way to determine if you are a candidate for stem cell therapy is to have a thorough evaluation by a licensed, board certified physician (MD or DO) experienced with stem cell therapies.
+There are a growing number of chiropractors, nurses and other practitioners, who market themselves as providers of such therapies, but are no way qualified to do stem cell treatments.

 - Dr. Carter’s does a comprehensive 1-hour orthopedic evaluation.
 She takes the time to thoroughly understand the patient’s lifestyle and to determine why the injury or condition developed and why other treatments might have failed.
-Based on the patient’s goals and to ensure the success of stem cell treatment, activity or exercise modifications are often recommended.
+Based on the patient’s goals and to ensure a successful outcome, activity or exercise modifications are often recommended.

 - The success rate for patients receiving stem cell therapy for arthritic conditions in Dr. Carter’s practice is over 90%.
 Most patients experience complete pain relief and significantly improved function.

-- Dr. Carter has been consistently rated a Top Doctor by numerous organizations.
+- Dr. Carter has been consistently rated a Top Doctor by numerous state and national organizations.

 - Complimentary car service is provided to and from Dr. Carter’s office for patients receiving stem cell therapy.